espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Grub Gloves (Moderate).md

 * * *

 **Effect** You rub your hands together and take a deep breath to prepare for the rest of your day.
-You regain `dice: 6d8+20` healing Hit Points and feel refreshed, losing the [[Fatigued]] condition.
+You regain `dice: 6d8+20` healing Hit Points and feel refreshed, losing the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fatigued]] condition.
 As normal for effects that remove fatigue, this doesn't remove any underlying source of fatigue, such as lack of sleep, causing the condition to return if the underlying source isn't addressed.